sahandset/sahandset/README.md

 - 🎓 Pursuing BS Computer Science @ University of Colorado Boulder | Graduating May 2022
 - 💻 Coding for non-profits and the CU Hyperloop Tunnel-Boring Machine (TBM)
 - 🌱 Learning TensorFlow and PyTorch
-- 📚 Reading City of Thieves
+- 📚 Reading The Alchemist
 - ⚡️ Following cryptocurrencies & blockchain technologies